WTH, Costuming Department?

 - Jocelyn's hairstyles in A Knight's Tale have certainly evoked this response from many viewers.
 As someone on the movie's page put it, "It's time for me to style my hair.
 Handmaiden, fetch me the fork and the royal toaster!"
 Several of her dresses also qualify, making one wonder why she wasn't thrown out of the courtly areas after being mistaken for a street walker.
 Might help that she's a Tomboy Princess and the whole thing is a huge Anachronism Stew.

 - Much like the music, it's possible that the dresses were intended to be a sort of Translation Convention for the viewers.
 What she was wearing didn't actually look like that, but for the time it was effectively comparable.
 That said, there's no telling what her hair was supposed to look like...

-- The dreary Starfleet pajamas from Star Trek: The Motion Picture.
+- The dreary Starfleet pajamas from Star Trek The Motion Picture.
 Compared to those, the red-tunic-black-trousers getup is practically the height of style.
 Supposedly, they were intentionally bland because director Robert Wise wanted the audience to focus on the characters' faces (which backfired just a bit).
-They were so uncomfortable that the main cast refused to do another film unless the uniforms were changed, which is one of the first things Nicholas Meyer and Harve Bennett did for Star Trek II.
+They were so uncomfortable (the hidden zippers were so long that cast members needed assistance when going to the bathroom) that the main cast refused to do another film unless the uniforms were changed, which is one of the first things Nicholas Meyer and Harve Bennett did for Star Trek II: The Wrath of Khan.